ndd21/PHYS281/docs/demo-vs-code.md

 * Click ++"Install"++.
 * Click ++"Finish"++ and _VS Code_ should launch.

+On an Apple Mac, you may need to move the executable file for _VS code_ from your "Downloads" folder to your "Applications" folder.

 ## Using VS Code

 Introductory videos on using and customising various aspects of _VS Code_ can be found at